status-im/help.status.im/docs/en/status-communities/channels-your-quick-start-guide.md

 ## The #general channel

 The #general channel is not created by default when you create a community.
 It works like any other channel.
-The #general channel works best when it’s used to share announcements with members of a community.
+The #general channel works best when it's used to share announcements with members of a community.
 Below are some tips to set up the #general channel for announcements.

 * To organize the community and to communicate with the members, it is a good practice to name a channel #general.